RolandWarburton/ptv-go/README.md

 # format a route as a string
 ptv-status-line routes --format "RouteID RouteGtfsID RouteName" --delimiter " - "  Belgrave

-# print information about the Ringwood stop on the Bayswater line
+# print information about the Ringwood stop on the Belgrave line
 ptv-status-line stops --stop Ringwood 2

 # print a stops attribute as a string